wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ---

-### Program.Duration
+### Program.DurationInDays

 Displays the program duration in days with customizable rendering.
 Data source: program.timeline field.
 If the program is self-paced, duration has no limit.
+Default content: Shows raw `durationInDays` value (no automatic formatting)

 **Props**